retail-ai-inc/bean/docs/README.md

 ## HTTP Logging Transport

-The `transport/http` package provides a custom `http.RoundTripper` that logs outbound HTTP requests using the structured `log.BeanLogger`.
+The `transport/http` package provides a custom `http.RoundTripper` that logs outbound HTTP requests using the structured logger (`log.AccessLogger`).

 It captures: